 Keep your goals visible, like at your desk or in the kitchen, so you can be reminded of them often.
 Share your goals with a friend or family member to help hold you accountable.
 Also, don’t forget to celebrate the small wins!
 Whenever you pay off a bill or hit your next savings goal – give yourself a pat on the back.
 Changing your financial situation can be difficult at times, so you deserve to be your biggest cheerleader!

 pro tip: The Snowball Method is a savings technique that can help you gain momentum initially!
 Basically, you figure out which account you owe the least to or could cancel first and focus on taking care of it first.
 This will give you the immediate reward of saving money and help you stay motivated – even if you’re not saving a significant amount!

 Now that you’ve started saving, where should you put your funds?
 BlueOx Credit Union has you covered!
 Our savings accounts offer great returns and require no monthly services charge.
-We also offer Money Market Accounts with dividends paid monthly and investment opportunities!
+We also offer Money Market Accounts with dividends paid monthly and Certificates!
 Click the following links to learn more:

 « Return to "BlueOx Blog"